arzwa/MultilocusIsland/docs/paper/draft.md

-When local adaptation is polygenic, migration from a population adapted to different environmental conditions will generate linkage disequilibria (LD) among selected loci, and the rate at which each individual invading locally deleterious allele is eliminated will be affected by such associations [@barton1983; @feder2012; @yeaman2015; @sachdeva2022].
+When local adaptation is polygenic, migration from a population adapted to different environmental conditions will generate linkage disequilibria (LD) among selected loci, and the rate at which each individual invading locally deleterious allele is eliminated will be affected by such associations, a phenomenon often referred to as a 'coupling' effect [@barton1983; @kruuk1999; @feder2012; @yeaman2015; @sachdeva2022].
-This in turn will affect the equilibrium migration load and swamping thresholds for the loci under selection.
+Such coupling effects will in turn affect the equilibrium migration load and swamping thresholds for the loci under selection.
 Neutral variation may also come to be associated with locally selected alleles, so that the latter constitute a 'barrier' to neutral gene flow, increasing neutral genetic differentiation (as quantified by $F_{\mathrm{ST}}$ for